-- 4.1 The following criteria relating to the suitability and qualifications of persons to be licensed as a pilot for the territorial waters of the Island shall apply: - 4.1.1 Hold a valid certificate of competency equivalent to or be superior to that certificate referred to in Section A-II/2 of the STCW 95 Code, or as deemed appropriate by the board. - 4.1.2 Hold an appropriate medical fitness certificate as required under the STCW 95 Code as amended (form ENG1 or equivalent). - 4.1.3 Have completed an approved Jersey Pilotage Training course. - 4.1.4 Have sufficient knowledge and understanding of, and be able to communicate effectively in, the English language in order to secure the safety of navigation in the territorial waters of the Island.
-Communication skills to be demonstrated to the satisfaction of the Navigation Advisory panel to the Harbour master sitting as a Pilotage Examination Board during examination. - 4.1.5 Have successfully passed the Pilotage Examinations for the proposed areas of operation. - 4.1.6 Have completed 40 acts of pilotage all of which being with and to the satisfaction of a licensed Pilot in a variety of vessels in differing weather and tidal conditions both day and night. - 4.2 A pilot licence needs revalidating on an annual basis as follows. - 4.2.1 All Pilot licences expire on the 31st of December annually, or at the time the licence holder ceases to be employed at a pilot. - 4.2.2 The holder of the licence shall provide evidence of having completed 36 acts of pilotage for South coast licence and 1 act for East coast licence, in the previous year.
-The Navigation Advisory Panel to the Harbour Master may consider alternatives on a case by case basis.
-In
+- 4.1 The following criteria relating to the suitability and qualifications of persons to be licensed as a pilot for the territorial waters of the Island shall apply: - 4.1.1 Demonstrate, to the satisfaction of the Harbour Master, having met the required National Occupational Standards for Marine Pilots, as defined within The Port Marine Safety Code and as produced by Ports Skills and Safety (PSS MP 101 to 109).
+Such demonstration can be provided, in part, by having held a certificate of competency equivalent to or superior to that certificate referred to in Section A-II/2 of the STCW 95 Code - 4.1.2 Hold an appropriate medical fitness certificate as required under the STCW 95 Code as amended (form ENG1 or equivalent). - 4.1.3 Have completed an approved Jersey Pilotage Training course. - 4.1.4 Have sufficient knowledge and understanding of, and be able to communicate effectively in, the English language in order to secure the safety of navigation in the territorial waters of the Island.
+Communication skills to be demonstrated to the satisfaction of a Navigation Advisory panel to the Harbour master sitting as a Pilotage Examination Board during examination. - 4.1.5 Have successfully passed the Pilotage Examinations for the proposed areas of operation. - 4.1.6 Have completed 40 acts of pilotage all of which being with and to the satisfaction of a licensed Pilot in a variety of vessels in differing weather and tidal conditions both day and night. - 4.2 A pilot licence needs revalidating on an annual basis as follows.

-- the case of East Coast revalidation criteria not being met, refresher training should be undertaken as deemed appropriate by the Harbour Master. - 4.2.3 At least 25% of the pilotage acts mentioned in subparagraph 4.2.2. above, relating to the South coast Licence, must have been completed within the 6 months immediately preceding the renewal application.
-The Navigation Advisory Panel to the Harbour Master may consider alternatives on a case by case basis. - 4.2.4 If a licence holder fails to reach the required revalidation criteria then the Navigation Advisory Panel to the Harbour Master will make a ruling on additional revalidation requirements on a case by case basis.
+- 4.2.1 All Pilot licences expire on the 31st of December annually, or at the time the licence holder ceases to be employed at a pilot. - 4.2.2 The holder of the licence shall provide evidence of having completed 36 acts of pilotage for South coast licence and 1 act for East coast licence, in the previous year.
+A Navigation Advisory Panel to the Harbour Master may consider alternatives on a case by case basis.
+In the case of East Coast revalidation criteria not being met, refresher training should be undertaken as deemed appropriate by the Harbour Master. - 4.2.3 At least 25% of the pilotage acts mentioned in subparagraph 4.2.2. above, relating to the South coast Licence, must have been completed within the 6 months immediately preceding the renewal application.
+A Navigation Advisory Panel to the Harbour Master may consider alternatives on a case by case basis. - 4.2.4 If a licence holder fails to reach the required revalidation criteria then a Navigation Advisory Panel to the Harbour Master will make a recommendation on additional revalidation requirements on a case by case basis.